 You may choose to separate the organisms into like groups.
 To do this, place the groups into smaller (60-mm diameter) individual petri dishes or Syracuse watch glasses, or group the animals within the larger dish.

 Identify the organisms to the lowest practical taxonomic level, using the most appropriate identification reference for each group.
 See SCI 2230 for guidance concerning “lowest practical taxonomic level”.
 Record the individual taxon names on your benchsheet.
 Enumerate organisms concurrently.
-Remove the organisms and place them back into the labeled vial with the forceps as you count them in order to avoid counting any of them twice.
+Remove the organisms and place them back into the labeled vial with the forceps as you count them to avoid counting any of them twice.
 It will take some time until sufficient experience with identification procedures and references is gained.
 In addition to the identification manuals, maintain a reference collection that can be used to compare specimens and facilitate identification.
 After using a dichotomous key to arrive at the name of an unknown organism, check the organism’s geographic range, habitat preferences, and morphological diagnosis to confirm that the identification is correct.
 Do not identify an organism by simply flipping through some pictures and assigning a name based on a superficial resemblance.
 Another taxonomist will recheck sample identifications according to SCI 2200.
+Note reason(s) when specimens are not identified to the lower practical level per Table 2230-1.

-If a large number of one or a few taxa are present, use a laboratory counter to keep a running total to facilitate the enumeration process.
+If several of one or a few taxa are present, use a laboratory counter to keep a running total to facilitate the enumeration process.
 Temporarily label counters to avoid mistakes.
 If you do not use a counter, tally the number of each taxon on your bench sheet.

 If an organism is encountered in your laboratory for the first time, remove it and place it in an individual, labeled vial for inclusion in the reference collection.
 Make a note of this on the bench sheet, so that it can be located in the future, if necessary.